Domino-Blockchain/domichain/docs/src/developing/plugins/geyser-plugins.md

 ```
 delete from account_audit a2 where (pubkey, write_version) in
     (select pubkey, write_version from
-        (select a.pubkey, a.updated_on, a.slot, a.write_version, a.lamports,
+        (select a.pubkey, a.updated_on, a.slot, a.write_version, a.satomis,
             rank() OVER ( partition by pubkey order by write_version desc) as rnk
             from account_audit a) ranked
             where ranked.rnk > 1000)